 By far the easiest way to get around Koh Chang is by motorbike.
 Renting a motorbike will cost approximately $8 USD per day and there are rental shops on every corner.
 Be sure to bring your passport because you’ll need to present it to the motorbike rental shop.

 Note: If you’re unsure how to rent a motorbike or you need assistance, I recommend asking your accommodation host.
 They are sure to be very helpful.
-And don’t forget to buy Travel Insurance before traveling and driving your motorbike in Thailand.
-Word Nomads, SafetyWing and HeyMondo are good options.
+And don’t forget to buy Travel Insurance before traveling and driving your motorbike in Thailand., SafetyWing and HeyMondo are good options.
 Also, read Love and Road’s Travel Insurance Guide here.

 If you’ve never driven a motorbike before, I wouldn’t necessarily recommend starting in Thailand.
 Instead, you might consider taking songthaews to get around the island.